duchieng/geolocation/README.md

 # patients_geolocation
-Project to locate patients in order to facilitate their home appointments by medical specialists
+This application is used  to locate patients in order to facilitate their home visit appointments by medical specialists.

+Developed by utrains team.